SMSpp-Project/MCFLemonSolver/README.md

     A<G,C,V>

 with A chosen in

     MCFLemonSolverNetworkSimplex ,
     MCFLemonSolverCycleCanceling ,
     MCFLemonSolverCostScaling ,
     MCFLemonSolverCapacityScaling ,

 G chosen in `SmartDigraph`, `MCFListDigraph`, and C, V chosen in `int`, `double` or `long` (the first being the cost type, the second the flows type).
-Since these can be many, the macro `SMSpp\_which\_insert\_LEMON' in `MCFLemonSolver.cpp` allows to restrict them to only a subset of the supported cost / flow types.
+Since these can be many, the macro `SMSpp_which_insert_LEMON` in `MCFLemonSolver.cpp` allows to restrict them to only a subset of the supported cost / flow types.
 The value is numeric and coded bitwise: